JetBrains/jpa-buddy-documentation/dto-generator/dto-generator.md

 As soon as JPA Buddy is able to associate DTO class with the entity:

-- The DTO class will appear in the **Dto & Projections** section in the JPA Structure panel and in the Editor Toolbar (1)
+- The DTO class will appear in the **Dto & Projections** section in the JPA Structure tab and in the Editor Toolbar (1)
 - The gutter icon will appear in the DTO to ease the navigation to its entity (2)

 ![dto_navigation](img/dto_navigation.png)